Father of Liverpool striker Luis Díaz released after his kidnapping in Colombia by ELN guerrillas

 Both parents of Liverpool's Díaz had been kidnapped by armed men on motorcycles at a gas station in Barrancas.
 But the footballer's mother, Cilenis Marulanda, was rescued within hours by police who set up roadblocks around the town of 40,000 people, which is near Colombia's border with Venezuela.

+“These really have been quite the agonizing days, with great uncertainty,” Alfonso Diaz, a cousin of Luis Manuel Díaz, told The Associated Press.
+“But always with faith placed in God for the best outcome because our family does not deserve an attack of this magnitude.”

-Diaz’s father was received Thursday by representatives of the United Nations and the Catholic Church in the area of the mountain range Serranía del Perijá, where he received primary medical care.
+The United Nations and the Catholic Church helped facilitate the handover, and their representatives received Díaz's father Thursday in the area of the mountain range Serranía del Perijá, where he received primary medical care.

 Suarez reported from Bogota.
 Associated Press writers James Robson in Manchester, England, and Regina Garcia Cano in Caracas, Venezuela, contributed to this report.